← Insights & Guides · Updated · 13 min read

 Many of the strongest product and CX teams in 2026 run both modalities.
 They use a behavioral tool — whether UserTesting, Maze, Hotjar, or another option — to identify signals worth investigating.
 Then they use AI-moderated interviews to understand the motivations behind those signals.
 The behavioral tool diagnoses where problems exist.
 The qualitative tool explains why they exist and what to do about them.
 Together, they produce research that is both evidence-grounded and strategically actionable.

 The question is not which UserTesting alternative to choose in isolation.
 It is which combination of tools gives your team both the behavioral evidence and the motivational depth to make decisions with confidence.
 For the behavioral layer, several options on this list serve well.
-For the motivational layer, an AI-moderated interview platform that delivers depth at $20/interview, compounds insights across studies, and returns results in 48-72 hours changes what qualitative research can accomplish — and who can afford to run it.
+For the motivational layer, a native-AI interview platform that delivers depth at $20 per audio interview on the Pro plan, compounds insights across studies in a queryable Customer Intelligence Hub, and returns themed results in 24-48 hours changes what qualitative research can accomplish — and who can afford to run it.

 Frequently Asked Questions

-User Intuition is the strongest UserTesting alternative for qualitative depth.
-It conducts AI-moderated interviews lasting 30+ minutes with 5-7 level laddering, delivering results in 48-72 hours at $20/interview.
-The Intelligence Hub compounds insights across studies, creating institutional knowledge that UserTesting's session-specific video model does not provide.
+User Intuition is the strongest UserTesting alternative for motivational depth.
+It runs adaptive AI-moderated interviews lasting 30+ minutes with 5-7 level laddering, delivering themed results in 24-48 hours at $20 per audio interview on the Pro plan, against a 4M+ vetted panel across 50+ languages, with 5/5 ratings on G2 and Capterra.
+The Customer Intelligence Hub compounds insights across studies into a queryable knowledge layer, while UserTesting's Insights Hub organizes session-specific video evidence by project.

-Yes — many teams pair a behavioral or usability tool with an AI interview platform.
-Use UserTesting or Maze to identify where friction occurs, then use User Intuition to understand why it occurs.
-The behavioral data provides the signal; qualitative interviews provide the strategy.
+Yes.
+Many teams pair a behavioral or usability tool (UserTesting, Maze) with an AI-native interview platform.
+Use UserTesting or Maze to identify where friction occurs in a prototype or shipped flow, then use User Intuition to understand why it occurs at the motivational level.
+The behavioral instrument shows what users do; the AI-moderated interview platform reveals the psychological drivers behind it.

 Maze offers a free tier for unmoderated usability testing.
-For qualitative interview depth comparable to moderated UserTesting sessions, User Intuition starts at $200 per study with no monthly fees — roughly 95% less than a typical UserTesting annual contract.
+For motivational depth comparable to moderated UserTesting sessions, User Intuition starts at $200 per study with three free AI-moderated interviews on signup, no card required, and $20 per audio interview on the Pro plan.
+The math: at five studies per year, User Intuition runs roughly $1,000-$2,000 versus $12K-$100K+ on a UserTesting contract floor per buyer-reported references.

 Get Started